Onset of nonlinear instabilities in monotonic viscous boundary layers

-We fulfil the previous computations in the particular case of an exponential boundary layer profile \beq U_s(y) = 1 - e^{-\delta y} . \eeq All the routines used in this paper to fulfil the computations may be found in \cite{BG3}, where the reader will find detailed Matlab routines, together with pictures of the various functions used in this paper.
+We fulfill the previous computations in the particular case of an exponential boundary layer profile \beq U_s(y) = 1 - e^{-\delta y} . \eeq All the routines used may be found in the additional material of this article.
+We discuss the construction in the particular case $\nu = 10^{-30}$, $\delta = 1$ and $\alpha_0 = 1.5$.
+In this case the unstable eigenvalue, solution of (\ref{dispersionlimit}), is $\lambda \sim 4.8 \times 10^{-16} + 3.7 \times 10^{-15} i$, which is of order $\nu^{1/2}$, and $y_c \sim c$.